konkalaitzidis/srsbpi/README.md

 # SRSBPI: A Brain Prognostic Index for Lung Cancer Patients 🫁 🧠
 Welcome to the repository for [**SRSBPI**](https://srs-bpi.org/), a novel brain prognostic index specifically developed to aid in therapeutic strategies for lung cancer patients with brain metastases.
 This webtool is developed for research conducted at the [**Department of Oncology-Pathology**](https://ki.se/en/onkpat) at Karolinska Institutet and the **Thoracic Oncology Center** at Karolinska University Hospital.
-The associated research paper is currently under review.
+The associated research paper has been published at [**Elsevier, Computers in Biology and Medicine**](https://www.sciencedirect.com/science/article/pii/S0010482525011412) [IF 7.0].

 <!-- ---